 What is a microchip?

-If you rescued or bought your pet from a breeder, you might have been given some documents to confirm your pet’s microchip number.
-If not, your vet will be able to scan your pet to see if they are microchipped or not.
+If they’re not able to provide with any of these, your vet will be able to scan your pet to see if they are microchipped or not.

 How do I know if my details are still up to date?

 Once you have their unique microchip number, you can use a chip checker online to find out who they're registered with so that you can check or update your details.

 How long do microchips last and do I need to get them replaced?